TERMS AND CONDITIONS

-The following terms and conditions apply to the legal agreement formed between FiscalNote Inc., with offices at 1201 Pennsylvania Ave NW, 6th floor, Washington, D.C.
-20004 (“Provider”) and the customer executing a Customer Order Form that is accompanied by or references this document (“Customer”).
+The following terms and conditions apply to the legal agreement formed between FiscalNote Inc., with offices at 1201 Pennsylvania Avenue NW, 6th Fl, Washington D.C.
+20004 (“Provider”) and the Customer executing a Service Order that is accompanied by or references, this document (“Customer”).

 1. DEFINITIONS.
 As used in this Agreement:

-“Agreement” means the SaaS agreement between Customer and Provider consisting of these Terms and Conditions, including any attached exhibits referenced herein, any Order Form signed by Customer and Provider that accompanies or references this document, and any supplementary Statements of Work entered into by Customer and Provider hereunder.
+“Agreement” means the Software-as-a-Service (“Services”) agreement between Customer and Provider consisting of these Terms and Conditions, including any attached exhibits referenced herein, any Service Order Form signed by Customer and Provider that accompanies or references this document, and any supplementary Statements of Work entered into by Customer and Provider hereunder.

 “Applicable Laws” means all legislation, statutes, regulations, ordinances, rules, judgments, orders, decrees, rulings, and other requirements enacted, promulgated, or imposed by any governmental authority or judicial or regulatory body (including any self-regulatory body) at any level (e.g., municipal, county, provincial, state or national) that are applicable to or enforceable against a party or its personnel in relation to their activities under or pursuant to this Agreement.

-“Authorized Customer Entities” means specific Customer-affiliated entities named in a Customer Order Form who are authorized to access and use the Service during the Subscription Term.
+“Authorized Customer Entities” means specific Customer-affiliated entities named in a Service Order who are authorized to access and use the Services during the Subscription Term.

 “Confidential Information” means all non-public written or oral information, disclosed by either party to the other, related to the business or operations of either party or a third party that has been identified as confidential or that by the nature of the information or circumstances surrounding its disclosure ought reasonably to be understood as being confidential.

-“Content” means any data, media, information and/or other type or form of content displayed, distributed or otherwise made available to a party through or in connection with the SaaS or other Services, including User Content and Provider Content.
+“Content” means any data, media, information and/or other type or form of content displayed, distributed or otherwise made available to a party through or in connection with the Services, including User Content and Provider Content.